Profiles: Advanced Provider Configuration¶

 Specify a nodeSelector to schedule functions to specific nodes¶

-This example works for OpenFaaS CE.
-OpenFaaS Pro users should consider using TopologySpreadConstraints or Affinity rules.
+This example works for OpenFaaS Standard and OpenFaaS for Enterprises only, but you should consider using TopologySpreadConstraints or Affinity rules instead, which are more versatile.

 "nodeSelector is the simplest recommended form of node selection constraint.
 You can add the nodeSelector field to your Pod specification and specify the node labels you want the target node to have.
 Kubernetes only schedules the Pod onto nodes that have each of the labels you specify."